jjpaulo2/fastrpa/README.md

  <fastrpa.core.elements.Element at 0x...>]
 ```

 There is some abstractions that implements actions and rules for specific elements.
-There is listed below.
+They is listed below.

 - `Element`, for any element
 - [`InputElement`](#inputs), for fillable inputs (`<input .../>`)